astronomer/docs/software/houston-api.md

 1. A Workspace ID
 2. Email address of the user
-3. Role you'd like to designate that user (e.g. Workspace "Admin", "Editor" or "Viewer")
+3. The designated role for the user (for example,.
+Workspace "Admin", "Editor" or "Viewer")

 If you don't already have a Workspace ID, run `astro workspace list` in the Astro CLI.